-This wok mak from the National Standard is support and encourage effective participation and inclusion while mentoring the mentees.
-Discussion What is the principle of participation?
+This wok mak from the National Standard is support and encourage effective participation and inclusion during the activities.

+What is the principle of participation?
 You learned this in other CDW coursebooks.
 Discuss this with your colleagues.
 Kirapim bek tingting.

-The first part of this wok mak is support and encourage effective participation...while mentoring the mentees.
+The first part of this wok mak is support and encourage effective participation...during the activities.

 Participation by the mentees must be 'effective'.
 Effective participation is when the mentees are actively involved and taking the lead.
 Nogut oli sindaun nating.
 If the mentor does everything and tells the mentees what to do, then they are not working in a way that meets the Standard.
 Tok klia na tok stret.

-Effective participation is when the mentees are actively involved and taking the lead Discussion What can you do to support and encourage the mentees, so they are actively involved and taking the lead?
+Effective participation is when the mentees are actively involved and taking the lead

+What can you do to support and encourage the mentees, so they are actively involved and taking the lead?
 Discuss this with your colleagues.

 Earlier in this coursebook, you learned that adults learn better if they are comfortable, confident and respected.
 It is a principle of adult learning.
 Tingim.

-Comfortable Confident Respected And when you learned how to put this principle of adult learning into practice, you looked at different ways to support and encourage the mentees to feel comfortable, confident, and respected.
+Comfortable Confident Respected

+And when you learned how to put this principle of adult learning into practice, you looked at different ways to support and encourage the mentees to feel comfortable, confident, and respected.

 If you put this principle of adult learning into practice when you provide mentoring, you will be doing all you can to support and encourage the mentees to participate effectively.

-Unit C09 Element 3 Topic 3.6 Device the mentees
+Unit C09 How to support and encourage effective Element 3 Topic 3.6 participation and inclusion during the activities